vietnux/Smart-Warm-Launcher/README.md

 # Smart & Warm Launcher
 A free and open source launcher for Android.
 It is a fork of Lawnchiar to continue development and add new features.
+Smart & Warm Launcher is a theme for android smartphone with features profession.
+It rated as one of the smartest and most perfect Launcher for mobiles.

 ![ApplicationIcon](metadata/ic_launcher_foreground.png)